Henderson lands second major with Evian Championship

 "The saying is majors are won on the back nine on Sunday, so I kept that in mind."

+"I was just trying to stay calm coming down the stretch and didn't know until the last hole where I stood," she said.
+"I decided not to look at the leaderboards.

+"It was not to be, but I'm very happy with my effort and I just want to carry the momentum through the rest of the season."

-Japan's Mao Saigo hit a stunning seven-under-par 64 in round four to join Hull, who fired a fine 67, in third place.
+Japan's Mao Saigo hit a stunning seven-under-par 64 in round four to join Hull in third place.

+Having started six shots adrift, Hull moved up the leaderboard with a 67 and said: "I've had quite a good start to the season.

+"Just feel good going into the Scottish and British [AIG Women's Open].
+Back in contention, especially in a major."